 The disease has been observed in most cacao-growing areas in South and Southeast Asia and PNG (Islands of New Guinea, New Britain, New Ireland) in the East to Hainan Island (China) in the North and Kerala State (India) in the West.
-It has been a major problem in the large commercial plantations in West Malaysia and Sabah and is widespread in Indonesia, including in the fine flavour cacao plantations in East and West Java, in Sumatra, in Kalimantan, the Moluccas and in the large areas of new cacao plantings in Sulawesi.
+It has been a major problem in the large commercial plantations in West Malaysia and Sabah and is widespread in Indonesia, including in the fine flavour cacao plantations in East, Central and West Java, in Sumatra, in Kalimantan, the Moluccas and in the large areas of new cacao plantings in Sulawesi.
+Junaid et al. (2020) reported VSD in several villages in Barru district of South Sulawesi.
 It has also been reported from southern Thailand, Myanmar, Vietnam and the southern Philippines (Keane and Prior 1991, Flood and Murphy 2004, McMahon and Purwantara 2016).
 There is strong evidence that the fungus evolved on an indigenous host, as yet unidentified, in Southeast Asia/Melanesia and has adapted to cacao when the crop was introduced to the region.

-With the exception of a single record from avocadoes in Papua New Guinea (Keane and Prior 1991), the fungus is only known from cacao so the geographical distribution generally reflects the occurrence of cacao in South and Southeast Asia and Melanesia.
-Its most easterly natural limit is probably New Britain (PNG) and its discovery in New Ireland almost certainly represents a quarantine breach.
+With the exception of a single record from avocadoes in Papua New Guinea (Keane and Prior 1991), the fungus has usually been associated with cacao so the geographical distribution generally reflects the occurrence of cacao in South and Southeast Asia and Melanesia.

+For cacao, the most easterly natural limit of the disease is probably New Britain (PNG) and its discovery in New Ireland almost certainly represents a quarantine breach.
 This is most likely due to "unofficial" movement of cacao material from heavily infected areas such as the Gazelle Peninsular in New Britain, despite the awareness-raising campaign at ports and airports of the risks involved, since all official movement of germplasm follows stringent quarantine procedures.
 The disease is not found on Manus or the North Solomons which are further east despite the fact that there is widespread cacao planting there.
 This distribution suggests that either the hypothesized indigenous host may not occur further out into the Pacific than New Britain or that the pathogen has not reached the limits of distribution of its indigenous host (which seems unlikely).
 Even on the main island of PNG and on New Britain, disease incidence is patchy, with isolated plantations being free of disease (Prior 1980).

 The most southerly limit is the Papuan coast of Papua New Guinea, but the unknown original host(s) may occur in northern Australia.
-There appears to be very little morphological variation between strains collected in the region, though a phylogenetic survey conducted by Samuels et al. (2012) indicated some regional genetic variability with three haplotypes identified from Vietnam, Malaysia/Indonesia and Papua.
-There are no records from Africa or the New World.
+There appears to be very little morphological variation between strains collected in the region, though a phylogenetic survey conducted by Samuels et al. (2012) indicated some regional variability with three haplotypes identified genetic from Vietnam, Malaysia/Indonesia and Papua.
+There are no records from Africa but recently, Ceratobasidium theobromae has been associated with a disease of cassava in SE Asia and in Brazil and with a disease syndrome of woody perennials in the US (see below) so the distribution of the disease could change as more investigation is conducted.